Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Introduction

 \section{Introduction}

 Adsorption and desorption processes provide an essential mechanism for mass transport at fluid-solid interfaces~\cite{Masel2003, OuraLifshitsSaraninZotovKatayama2003}.
-For example, heterogeneous catalysis~\cite{Schloegl2015, MateraReuter2010} relies on this mechanism to transport reactants from a gas onto a catalytic surface where chemical reactions occur.
-While developing a correct description of adsorption and desorption processes is a crucial step in the computational modeling of gas-solid interfacial systems, it requires appropriate modeling assumptions and careful analysis~\cite{LombardoBell1991, KreuzerPayne2000}.
-In this paper, we focus our analysis and modeling efforts on reversible dissociative adsorption and demonstrate when key assumptions of these models can give misleading results.
-We first briefly review the Langmuir adsorption model, lattice kinetic Monte Carlo modeling, and cluster-expansion-based approximations.
+For example, heterogeneous catalysis~\cite{Schloegl2015, MateraReuter2010} relies on this mechanism to transport reactants from a gas onto a catalytic surface where chemical reactions occur and bring products back to the gas phase.
+Therefore, developing a correct description of adsorption and desorption processes is a crucial step in the computational modeling of gas-solid interfacial systems requiring appropriate modeling assumptions and careful analysis~\cite{StamatakisVlachos2012, LiuEvans2013, NagasakaKondohNakaiOhta2007, PiccininStamatakis2014}.
+While the inclusion of lateral interactions (also referred to as adsorbate-adsorbate interactions) is important for realistic modeling of the phenomenon, it makes the analytic investigation of the behavior of the resulting system intractable.
+In this paper, we consider a theoretical model of reversible dissociative adsorption based on Langmuir adsorption modeling and show that, even without lateral interactions, the phenomenon of reversible dissociative adsorption exhibits rich dynamics that requires detailed analysis.